Kotlin/anko/doc/BUILDING.md

 ant -f update_dependencies.xml
 ```

-**3.** Now it's time to open Koan project in IntelliJ IDEA (14 version is recommended, both Community and Ultimate edition are ok).
+**3.** Now it's time to open Anko project in IntelliJ IDEA (14 version is recommended, both Community and Ultimate edition are ok).

 Execute a run configuration named `Collect android.jar` and then `Generate`.